It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 If this all seems to relax and you’re in desperate need of adventure, Vancouver Island is a hotspot for surf breaks and beaches.

-Getting to Vancouver Island and all of that stuff is an article for another day.
+Getting to Vancouver Island is an article for another day.

 Every city no matter where you go has a place where everything begins, and today they are known as old towns.